mgonto/restangular/README.md

 How do we do this with Restangular?

 First, we need to configure the path for the link to self.
-For that, int he config we do:
+For that, in the config we do:

 ````javascript
 RestangularProvider.setRestangularFields({